jlmojicaperez/GluckLab/documentation/choose34_documentation.md

 is because we want to allow the user to change the number of pairs available in the experiment, and in case the user decides to not use all the pairs we want to choose which pairs are selected to be in the experiment to be random as well.
-To achieve this depending on the `Number of pairs` parameter from the user-entered settings, we elimnate (`8 - Number of pairs`) of the `pairs` dictionary at random.
+To achieve this, depending on the `Number of pairs` parameter from the user-entered settings, we elimnate (`8 - Number of pairs`) of the `pairs` dictionary at random.